Carvykti

 For more information about using Carvykti, see the package leaflet or contact your doctor or pharmacist.

-Carvykti contains ciltacabtagene autoleucel which consist of the patient’s own T cells (a type of white blood cell) that have been modified genetically in the laboratory, so that they make a protein called chimeric antigen receptor (CAR).
+Carvykti contains ciltacabtagene autoleucel which consist of the patient’s own T cells that have been modified genetically in the laboratory, so that they make a protein called chimeric antigen receptor (CAR).
 CAR can attach to a protein called B cell maturation antigen (BCMA) that is present on the surface of multiple myeloma cells.

 When Carvykti is given to the patient, the modified T cells attach to BCMA and then kill the myeloma cells, thereby helping to clear the multiple myeloma from the body.

-A main study showed that a single infusion (drip) of Carvykti was effective at clearing cancer cells in patients with multiple myeloma that had returned and did not respond to three or more previous treatments.
-After one and a half year, about 84% of patients (95 out of 113) had a good response to the treatment and in 69% (78 out of 113) the signs of cancer had disappeared (complete response).
+A first study showed that a single infusion of Carvykti was effective at clearing cancer cells in patients with multiple myeloma that had returned and did not respond to three or more previous treatments.
+After one and a half year, about 84% of patients (95 out of 113) responded to the treatment and 69% (78 out of 113) had signs that the cancer had disappeared (complete response).
 Carvykti was not compared to another medicine in this study.

 These results were better than those seen in other studies of patients receiving standard treatments for multiple myeloma.

-The most common side effects with Carvykti (which may affect more than 1 in 5 people) are neutropenia (low levels of neutrophils), lymphopenia and leucopenia (low levels of lymphocytes or other white blood cells), anaemia (low levels of red blood cells), thrombocytopenia (low levels of blood platelets), hypotension (low blood pressure), pain of the muscles and bones, high level of liver enzymes, upper respiratory tract infection (nose and throat infection), diarrhoea, hypokalaemia (low level of potassium), hypocalcaemia (low levels of calcium), hypophosphataemia (low levels of phosphate in the blood), nausea, headache, cough, tachycardia (rapid heartbeat), encephalopathy (a brain disorder), oedema (fluid retention), decreased appetite, chills, fever, tiredness, as well as cytokine release syndrome (a potentially life-threatening condition that can cause fever, vomiting, shortness of breath, pain and low blood pressure).
+The most common side effects with Carvykti (which may affect more than 1 in 5 people) include neutropenia (low levels of neutrophils), fever, lymphopenia and leucopenia (low levels of lymphocytes or other white blood cells), anaemia (low levels of red blood cells), thrombocytopenia (low levels of blood platelets), hypotension (low blood pressure), pain of the muscles and bones, high level of liver enzymes, upper respiratory tract infection (nose and throat infection), diarrhoea, hypogammaglobulinemia (low immunoglobulin blood levels), nausea, headache, cough, tiredness, as well as cytokine release syndrome (a potentially life-threatening inflammatory condition that can cause fever, vomiting, shortness of breath, pain and low blood pressure).

 People who cannot have chemotherapy to clear away their existing white blood cells must not receive Carvykti.

 Despite the availability of an increasing number of treatments for multiple myeloma, the disease eventually usually comes back and becomes incurable.
-In a main study, a single infusion of Carvykti led to clinically meaningful responses rates in multiple myeloma patients whose cancer had come back and did not respond to previous treatments.
+In two main studies, a single infusion of Carvykti led to clinically meaningful response rates in multiple myeloma patients whose cancer had come back and did not respond to previous treatments.

-Serious side effects, particularly cytokine release syndrome and ICANS, can occur and the product information contains advice for managing them.
+Serious side effects, particularly cytokine release syndrome and a neurological disorder called ICANS (immune effector cell-associated neurotoxicity syndrome), can occur and the product information contains advice for managing them.
 The European Medicines Agency decided that Carvykti’s benefits are greater than its risks and that it can be authorised for use in the EU.

 The company must also provide educational materials for healthcare professionals and patients about possible side effects, especially cytokine release syndrome and neurotoxicity.